Kong/galileo-agent-spec/README.md

 ### Request

-- [ ] Agent should attempt to get the **RAW** Request as early as possible *(as soon as the last byte is received and before application business logic)*
+- [ ] Agents should attempt to get the **RAW** Request as early as possible *(as soon as the last byte is received and before application business logic)*
-  - Should be triggered prior to any processing *(decompression, modification, normalization, etc...)* by the application or application framework
+  - Should be triggered prior to any processing *(decompression, modification, normalization, etc...)* by the application or application framework.
   - In many languages *(especially: `PHP`, `Node.js`)* reading the input stream is awarded to the **first listener**, the stream is then flushed, thus blocking any following listeners from reading
-  - This is to ensure all original headers and body state are captured properly
+  - This is to ensure all original headers and body state are captured properly.
-- [ ] Agents cannot obstruct the application natural flow
+- [ ] Agents cannot obstruct the application natural flow.
   - should not prevent the application from getting the request data for its own processing
   - this is likely framework dependent, or in the case of `PHP`, `Node.js`, the input stream can only be read once, and thus the agent must re-institute the stream so the application logic can continue un-interrupted.